SmilealniS/olive-backend/README.md

 ## Usage

-To use the service, please use this together with Olive frontend service.
+To use the service, please use this together with Olive frontend service (https://github.com/SmilealniS/olive-frontend.git).

 ## Contributing